Marcus Garvey: Trial: 1923

 The Black Star Line brochure for Phyllis Wheatley, central exhibit in the Mail Fraud case of 1921.
 Phyllis Wheatley did not exist; this is a doctored photograph of an ex-German ship, Orion, put up for sale by the United States Shipping Board.
 The Black Star Line had proposed to buy her but the transaction was never completed.

 Having been postponed at least three times, in May 1923, the trial finally came to court, with Garvey and three other defendants accused of mail fraud.
 The judge overseeing the proceedings was Julian Mack, although Garvey disliked his selection on the grounds that he thought Mack an NAACP sympathiser.
 At the start of the trial, Garvey's attorney, Cornelius McDougald, urged him to plead guilty to secure a minimum sentence, but Garvey refused, dismissing McDougald and deciding to represent himself in court.
 The trial proceeded for more than a month.
 Throughout, Garvey struggled due to his lack of legal training.
 In his three-hour closing address he presented himself as a selfless leader who was beset by incompetent and thieving staff who caused all the problems for UNIA and the Black Star Line.
 On 18 June, the jurors retired to deliberate on the verdict, returning after ten hours.
 They found Garvey himself guilty of a scheme to defraud, but his three co-defendants not guilty.

 Garvey was furious with the verdict, shouting abuse in the courtroom and calling both the judge and district attorney "damned dirty Jews".
 Imprisoned in The Tombs jail, while awaiting sentence, he continued to blame a Jewish cabal for the verdict.
 Before this he had never expressed antisemitic sentiment and was supportive of Zionism.
-When it came to sentencing, Mack sentenced Garvey to five years' imprisonment and a $1000 fine.
+When it came to sentencing, Mack sentenced Garvey to five years in prison and a $1,000 fine.